GrinonBarrett/Taksidos/Core Rules/Creatures/Canucorryn.md

 **Venom**: Once per encounter, the canucorryn may spew venom against a foe within 1 yard as an action.
 This is a toxic attack.
 Additionally, the venom itself is flammable for half an hour.

 **Return Fire**: Once per encounter, when the canucorryn is targeted by a spell, it may use its reaction to fire a small projectile of flaming web at that spell caster if they are within 9 yards.
+This is a fire attack.